How to Use Dataquest

 The Learning Interface: Bottom Bar

-Further right along the bar, you’ll see a counter that indicates your current screen number and the total number of screens in the mission (i.e., 1/10 means you’re on screen 1 out of 10 total screens for that mission).
+Further right along the bar, you’ll see a counter that indicates your current screen number and the total number of screens in the lesson (i.e., 1/10 means you’re on screen 1 out of 10 total screens for that lesson).
 On either side of this counter are Back and Next buttons that will take you to the previous screen or the next screen (respectively) if clicked.

 We’ve introduced all the visual features of our learning platform, but if you want to work at maximum efficiency, you don’t need to use the buttons.
 You can also navigate the platform quickly using keyboard shortcuts.
 Shortcuts can be viewed by holding the mouse over each button:

 Here’s a table of all of the available keyboard shortcuts for easy reference.
 You can also access this information in our Knowledge Base.